Book Reviews

 Carlos Ruis Zafón

 The shadow of the wind is tenderness made of words.
-It's a coming of age story, guided by books (relatable).
+It's a coming-of-age story, guided by books (relatable).

 It makes you think about the moments that defined your life, that make your story.
 Not the big steps and the big decisions, just the precious connections and heart breaks that shaped how you feel.